BenGOsborn/Markotplace/README.md

 ## Immediate

 -   One of my apps failed to start (maybe look into the updating tool ?) (could be to do with the build times ?)
+-   Maybe look into the users permissions more